 Historic sites

-On Lopud Island, I recommend visiting the Franciscan Monastery, a beautiful compound dating back to the 15th-century.
+On Lopud Island, I recommend visiting the Franciscan Monastery, a beautiful compound dating back to the 15th century.
 The ruins of the 16th-century Rector’s Palace is also worth stopping by, it offers insight into the island’s past governance.

 On Koločep, don’t miss the pre-Romanesque Church of St. Nicholas.
 Its unique design and historical significance make it a must-see for my fellow history buffs.
+It is so cute!

 Beaches and nature